Dania2021/joe-jackson/README.md

   ### Code

-  * [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap library was used throughout the project mainly to make it responsive.
-I sourced code from the Bootstrap documentation when building the Navbar, Carousel, Sections, Buttons and Contact Form.
+  * [Bootstrap 5.2.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/) : Bootstrap library was used throughout the project mainly to make it responsive.
+I have used and modified code from the Bootstrap documentation when building the Navbar, Carousel, Sections, Buttons and Contact Form.

-  * [Code Institute](https://codeinstitute.net/ie/): I referred to source code from Code Institute's Web Application Development course.
+  * [Code Institute](https://codeinstitute.net/ie/) : I referred to source code from Code Institute's Web Application Development course.
 I referred to the Coders Coffee House Project code for the google maps iframe.

   ### Content